-A groundbreaking annual fellowship looking to advance the career of early and mid career indigenous filmmakers from the Northern Territory and South Australia.
+Now in its second year, this groundbreaking annual fellowship focused on the career advancement of early and mid career indigenous filmmakers from the Northern Territory and South Australia is open for applications.

-Launched under the CENTRALISED banner, Documentary Australia Foundation’s new Centralised Indigenous Fellowship is a partnership with the South Australian Film Corporation, Screen Territory, NITV (National Indigenous Television) and AFTRS Indigenous (Australian Film Television and Radio School).
+Launched in August 2019 under the CENTRALISED banner, Documentary Australia Foundation’s new Centralised Indigenous Fellowship is a partnership with the South Australian Film Corporation, Screen Territory, NITV (National Indigenous Television) and AFTRS Indigenous (Australian Film Television and Radio School).